Molecular-Genetics-Laboratory/bard/README.md

 ```
 `<id>` will be unique each time you run `bard`.
 This makes it possible to run multiple instances in parallel (see below) without the risk of overwriting existing files.

+### Resulting output
+A summary of the translation process being investigated is written out as an HTML report.
 The JSON files under `Data/` can be loaded into a Python or R (using `jsonlite`, for instance) environment for further analysis.

-### Resulting output
-A summary of the translation process being investigated gets written out as an [HTML report.](../blob/master/examples/report.html).
-Some relevant plots are described below:
+Some relevant images under `Plots/ ` are described below:

 #### Basic diagnostics
 Plots showing the overall quality of the riboseq dataset.
 Here, the top left plot shows the global reading frame, where ~80% of the reads (p-sites) map to `frame 1`.
 At the top right, we see that the proportion of reads is greater near the `5'` end of the genes than the `3'` end.
 Bottom left panel shows the distribution of read lengths in our dataset, while the bottom right panel describes the fraction of bases at the `5'` and `3'` terminals of the reads.